PGCE Secondary Science with Biology

 This subject is also available via School Direct, as well as the University-based route.
 Students following a School Direct route may be studying for a PGCE or QTS only.
 However, all students come together as a subject group in University sessions.

-Those taking the PGCE will spend more time in the University than those taking the QTS-only course.
-The PGCE will involve assignments that are designed to help trainees to plan their teaching effectively and imaginatively, and to evaluate their developing knowledge and skills, particularly in terms of the quality of learning achieved by pupils.
+Those taking the PGCE will spend more time at the University than those taking the QTS-only course.
+The PGCE will involve assignments that are designed to help trainees to plan their teaching effectively and imaginatively and to evaluate their developing knowledge and skills, particularly in terms of the quality of learning achieved by pupils.
 Successful completion will result in 60 master's-level credits.

 For more information, please visit the Institute of Education website.